NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Tutorial: Processing Mars Orbital Camera images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This tutorial for ISIS’s bundle adjustment tools is taken from
+This tutorial for ISIS's bundle adjustment tools is taken from
 :cite:`lunokhod:controlnetwork` and
 :cite:`lunokhod:gcp`.
 These tools are not a product of NASA
 nor the authors of Stereo Pipeline.
 They were created by USGS and their